 Central Union School District participates in the State School Deferred Maintenance Program which provides dollar-for-dollar matching funds to assist school districts with major repairs or replacement of existing school building components.
 Deferred maintenance projects generally include roofing, plumbing, heating, air conditioning, electrical systems, interior/exterior painting, and floor systems.
-During the 2011-12 school year, Akers School received \$17,397 of deferred maintenance funds which were used to replace classroom carpeting and install a new HVAC (heating/ventilation/air conditioning) unit.
+During the 2013-14 school year, Akers School received \$27,771 of deferred maintenance funds which were used for concrete replacement and flooring replacement.

-The California Department of Education requires the most recent information to be provided regarding school safety and facilities; data collected and disclosed in this report regarding school safety and facilities were acquired in September 2012.
+NOTE: The California Department of Education requires the most recent information to be provided regarding school safety and facilities; data collected and disclosed in this report regarding school safety and facilities were acquired in September 2014.

+Classroom Environment

-Classroom Environment Discipline & Climate for Learning
+Discipline & Climate for Learning